-I've always loved a good spicy white bean chicken chili recipe.
+I've always loved a good spicy white bean chicken chili.
 As much as I enjoy more traditional tomato-based chili recipes, I find myself continually drawn to the rich, comforting flavors of this particular recipe.

-I've enjoyed other white chicken chili recipes, though this is my favorite.
+I've enjoyed other white chicken chilis, though this is my favorite.
 I've perfected, for me, the right amount of seasonings and spice, and a good ratio of chicken to beans.
 I've also got a nice combination of chili peppers that gives it the edge I've come to expect.

 Let's talk about how to make white bean chicken chili, shall we?